jaar23/tui_widget/README.md

   - still very buggy, render error when y-axis data is more than `py` size.

-  - currently, work best below chart with only 30 x 30 only. (maximum 60 x 60)
+  - currently, it is able to display 20 x 20, 30 x 30, 40 x 40, 50 x 50.
+Depends on your screen size, it can display up to 60 x 60.

 ![chart](./chart_test.png)